 Where can you buy these rackets?

-The rackets are for sale in most good online tennis shops and through the Babolat and Wilson websites.
+The rackets are for sale in most good online tennis shops and through the official Babolat and Wilson websites.